-Under the terms of our 2010 Plan and 2020 Plan, all options expire if not exercised withinten years after the grant date.
-During 2011, we began awarding options which typically vest over a five-year period on an annual ratable basis.
-From time to time, we award options providing for vesting overthree years, with one-third vesting on each of the first three anniversaries of the grant date.
-During the year ended December 31, 2019, we granted 1,000 common stock options to certain employees and directors under our 2010 Stock Incentive Plan, which have a contractual life of ten years and vest based upon the achievement of specific performance goals overthree years.
-If the employee ceases to be employee by us for any reason before vested options have been exercised, the employee has 90 days to exercise options that have vested as of the date of such employee's termination, or they are forfeited.
+Under the terms of our 2020 Plan, all options expire if not exercised withinten years after the grant date.
+We typically award options that vest over afive-year period on an annual ratable basis.
+From time to time, we award options providing for vesting over three years, with one-third vesting on each of the first three anniversaries of the grant date.
+If the employee ceases to be employed by us for any reason before vested options have been exercised, the employee has 90 days to exercise options that have vested as of the date of such employee's termination, or they are forfeited.